Adityag009/Adityag009/README.md

 ### 📈 My Contributions at Work

-- #### Giant Analytics, Mumbai (May 2023 - Present)
+## Giant Analytics, Mumbai (15/05/2023 - Present)

-As a Junior Data Scientist at Giant Analytics, I've been at the forefront of pioneering computer vision and NLP projects.
-My role involves significant contributions to diverse projects, interacting closely with international clients and senior data scientists for optimal outcomes.
-Key accomplishments include:
+As a Data Scientist at Giant Analytics, I specialize in Generative AI and NLP, leading cutting-edge projects that push the boundaries of AI innovation.
+My role involves close collaboration with international clients and senior data scientists from the US and Ireland, allowing me to stay at the forefront of technological advancements.
+Key projects and contributions include:

-- **Image Object Detection**: Led projects focusing on image object detection, utilizing advanced algorithms and pre-trained models like YOLO for precision and efficiency.
-- **Recommendation System Development**: Engaged in developing a recommendation system using the CLIP model, enhancing accuracy with its cross-modal capabilities.
+### Generative AI Fashion Project (Lead)
+- **Team Leadership**: Led a team focused on image generation and vision-language models, ensuring project milestones were met.
+- **Client Interaction**: Facilitated clear communication of project requirements with clients, ensuring alignment with their vision.
+- **Research and Development**: Researched advanced methodologies and architectures to improve model accuracy for image generation.
+- **Model Training**: Trained models on custom datasets using techniques like LORA and full fine-tuning for optimized performance.
+- **Pipeline Construction**: Developed a custom pipeline combining Vision and LLM models for enhanced results.
+- **Prompt Engineering**: Curated a prompt-to-prompt method, increasing user prompt accuracy by 90%.
+- **Model Deployment**: Deployed fine-tuned models on Hugging Face for client testing and optimized them based on feedback.
+- **AWS Sagemaker**: Utilized AWS Sagemaker for production deployment, ensuring scalability and reliability.
+- **Custom Gradio Development**: Built a customized Gradio interface tailored to client needs.
+- **Documentation and Presentation**: Documented project processes and presented workflows to stakeholders, ensuring transparency and understanding.

+### Generative AI Tattoo Project
+- **Proof of Concept**: Created a proof of concept for tattoo image generation, collaborating with a client from Malta.
+- **Requirement Documentation**: Researched and developed a comprehensive requirement document to guide the project.
+- **Prompt Engineering**: Engineered prompts for tattoo images, allowing for easy modifications by artists.
+- **Model Utilization**: Employed SDXL and SD3 models for generating high-quality tattoo designs.

+### Custom ComfyUI Workflow
+- **UI Design**: Designed custom UI workflows for image generation, enhancing user experience and functionality.

+### CLIP Model Recommendation System (Revent)
+- **Model Creation**: Led the development of a CLIP model using PyTorch, tailored to specific recommendation needs.
+- **Dataset and Architecture**: Built a unique dataset and modified the model architecture to improve recommendation precision.
+- **Model Enhancement**: Achieved greater accuracy and relevance in recommendations through continuous model refinement.

+### Doc to Doc Project (Revent)
+- **Algorithm Development**: Engineered an algorithm to convert unstructured documents into structured formats.
+- **Pipeline and API Integration**: Developed the necessary pipelines and API connections, deployed using Docker.

+### Doc to PPT Project (Revent)
+- **Document Conversion**: Transformed documents into PowerPoint presentations, integrating FastAPI with AWS services for seamless operation.

+### Custom Recommendation System (Revent)
-- **Statistical Methods for Recommendation Systems**: Implemented innovative statistical methods like permutation combinations to create a grid-based framework for more precise recommendations.
+- **Statistical Methods**: Implemented innovative statistical methods and a grid-based framework to enhance recommendation accuracy.
-- **Collaboration and Global Perspective**: Collaborated with international colleagues, particularly from the Netherlands, bringing diverse insights into our problem-solving approaches.
-- **Fast API for Recommendation Systems**: Developed a FastAPI interface for our recommendation system, leveraging statistics for performance and scalability.
-- **Docker**: Developing Docker for project Pushing Dockers with version control on AWS ECR.
-Deployment of docker.
-- **AWS** : AWS instance, S3 Buckets , ECR , SQS etc.
+- **API and Docker Deployment**: Created scalable FastAPI APIs and deployed them using Docker for efficient performance.

+### Cloud Deployment & Infrastructure Management
+- **Deployment Optimization**: Enhanced deployment efficiency using Docker, AWS, and Nginx.
+- **Infrastructure Management**: Managed Docker images and deployed projects on AWS EC2, Sagemaker, and Bedrock environments.

+### Object Detection & Data Extraction
+- **Object Detection System**: Developed an object detection system, improving accuracy from 62% to 94%.
-- **Data Scraping and Dataset Creation**: Worked on extracting PowerPoint presentations and PDFs from platforms like Screener and SlideShare, creating comprehensive datasets for analysis.
+- **Data Extraction**: Extracted data from PowerPoint presentations and PDFs using advanced web scraping techniques.

-- **Streamlit Interface Development**: Developed a Streamlit interface for dynamic assignment generation, integrated with OpenAI's API for real-time customization.
-- **Phone Number Validation Framework**: Designed a robust framework to validate phone numbers across different international formats, ensuring high accuracy and reliability.
+### Natural Language Processing (NLP) Advancement
+- **RAG-based Chatbot Development**: Created a RAG-based chatbot for healthcare domain queries in local languages.
+- **NLP Task Integration**: Integrated sophisticated NLP tasks and custom document indexing solutions.
+- **Deployment**: Deployed the system on an EC2 Instance with Nginx proxy server for stakeholder testing.

+### Generative AI Exploration
+- **Inpainting Research**: Investigated stable diffusion inpainting techniques for product photography image generation.
+- **Client Demonstration**: Showcased the potential of AI in image generation to clients, demonstrating its value in various applications.
+- **LLM Model Experimentation**: Explored models like Gemma, Llama, Mistral, and KERAN for diverse use cases, expanding the company's AI capabilities.

+### International Collaboration
+- **Global Teamwork**: Collaborated with colleagues from the Netherlands, Chennai, Ireland, and Singapore, fostering innovation and enhancing project outcomes.